Moving House Checklist

-To ensure the change goes as smoothly as possible, you should compile a to-do list before moving home.
-Our blog post acts as a moving house checklist, looking at what you should do before leaving your old house and who you need to notify about your new address.
+To ensure the change goes as smoothly as possible, you should compile a to-do list when moving house.
+Our blog post acts as a house move checklist, looking at what you should do before leaving your old house and on the day of the move; and who you need to notify about your new address.

 Sort out utilities

 You may want to set up the TV, broadband and phone for your new property before you move.
 You have two options when it comes to utilities: you can either transfer your existing contracts to your new home, or set up new accounts with different suppliers.
 Whether it’s best to transfer your utilities or start fresh depends on where you move, as not all suppliers service every area.
-Make sure to give your energy suppliers at least 48 hours notice before you move, submit your final meter readings and leave a forwarding address so they can send you the closing bill.
+As part of your house move checklist, make sure to give your energy suppliers at least 48 hours’ notice before you move, submit your final meter readings and leave a forwarding address so they can send you the closing bill.

 Around one to two weeks before you move, you’ll need to let family, friends and companies know that you’re changing address.
-You’ll also need to contact your local council to sort out Council Tax and update your status on the electoral roll.
-If you want to watch TV in your new home, you should let TV Licensing know the date you’re moving to ensure you’re covered from the day you move in.
+You’ll also need to contact your local council to sort out council tax and update your status on the electoral roll.
+If you want to watch TV in your new home, you should let TV licensing know the date you’re moving to ensure you’re covered from the day you move in.
 You can complete the change up to three months in advance.
-The other organisations you’ll need to notify include:
+The other organisations you’ll need to contact when moving house include:

 - Your employer.
 Your employer will need to know about your impending move so they can update your contact information and alter the address on their payroll.

 - Your bank.
-You should inform your bank about your change of address as close to your moving date as possible.
+High up on your checklist for moving house, you should be informing your bank about your change of address as close to your moving date as possible.
 Banks use your home address to prove your identity, so if you forget to inform them you’re moving, you could be at risk of identity theft.

 - Your insurance providers.
 In order to keep your car, home and life insurance up to date, you’ll need to give your insurance providers your new address as soon as possible.
 It’s important to make sure that insurance payment information is sent to the right residence, as well as provide up-to-date contact details in case of emergency.